 The secluded cascading spring is austere, its flowing stream deep,

-and artful hands by (the qin's) bright harmonic markers have elevated display and clear intent.
+and mindful hands, guided by (the qin's) bright harmonic markers with elevated display, have clear intent.

 Jì lì sì qiān gǔ, sōng sōu liú xī wàn xún.